airpair/speed-up-your-angular-apps-and-get-rid-of-sasqwatches/post.md

 The `$watch` methods on the scope all return a function that when called will cancel it so the `$digest` won't process it anymore.
 Pretty easy and awesome to use right now.

 ### filters
 I don't have a code sample here for filters because you just need to see it.
 Head over to the [ng-stats Demo](http://kent.doddsfamily.us/ng-stats/) and play with the filters for a minute.
 Start with no delay on the filter, then increase it to just 1ms and start hovering over the list items.
 Notice the jank!
-Angular now use stateless filters for better performance (previously, these were a major source of slowness).
+Angular now uses stateless filters for better performance (previously, these were a major source of slowness).

 ## Conclusion

-Performance is hard, very hard, but if you commit to some of these techniques you can avoid huge bottlenecks in angular.
+Performance is hard, very hard, but if you commit to ssome of these techniques you can avoid huge bottlenecks in angular.
 So here are some other tips

 * Don't use any `ng-[DOM EVENT]` directives like `ng-mousemove` and `ng-keydown` They're gone on Angular 2 anyway.
 * Use `ng-repeat` responsibly.